What is convertible term life insurance?

 Making use of your policy’s convertible term rider might be a good option for you if:

-• You expect people to still rely on your income after your term expires: If you have a child with a disability or are providing for aging parents, you may need coverage beyond the initial term you purchased.
+• You expect people to rely on your income at the end of your term: If your children still depend on you financially or you’re providing for aging parents, you may need coverage beyond the initial term you purchased.

 • You’ve taken on additional debts: If you’ve taken on some unexpected debt that you don’t expect to pay off before your term expires, converting to a permanent policy can protect your family from that debt.